DanielPopchenko/storybook-app/README.md

 \*\*\* - TODO -

-- TODO: // !
-FIGURE OUT THE STYLES FOR ICONS AND INPUT
 - TODO: How can I check if the styles apply when input is focused
-- TODO: Input width behaves strangely
-- TODO: Dynamic styles for label container, because it stretches to full with

 \*\*\* --- DONE ---